jhinnen1/XAMPP-project/README.md

-A XAMPP project I had completed and had deployed through AWS at one point.
+A XAMPP project I had completed and deployed via AWS.